 Causes of Pedestrian Accidents

 Vehicles that strike pedestrians often occur as the result of driver negligence or driving under the influence.
-Unsafe road conditions, loss of vehicle control and poorly marked crosswalks can also contribute to auto v. pedestrian accidents and injuries.
+Unsafe road conditions, loss of vehicle control, lack of attention can also contribute to auto v. pedestrian accidents and injuries.
 Another leading cause of these incidents is heavy rainfall or other adverse weather events that limit driver visibility.

 Insurance Coverage Limitations